siddharth-shringarpure/CloutChain/README.md

 ## 🚀 Project Description

 CloutChain is an advanced analytics platform that predicts the **virality** of Zora coins.
 The platform leverages **powerful attention models** to assign virality scores to coins — helping traders identify them before they gain widespread attention.
-Users can filter new/trending posts by virality score, visualise market data, and set up trading thresholds based on virality metrics.
+Users can filter trending posts by virality score, visualise market data, and set up trading thresholds based on virality metrics.
 The platform combines **social media sentiment analysis** with historical price patterns to generate **actionable investment recommendations**, facilitating informed trading activities.

 ## 📊 Project Overview